 Last Update: August 2022

-This is a living guide for anyone who wants to help secure Secret Network by staking or delegating their Secrets (SCRT).
+This is a living guide for anyone who wants to help secure Secret Network by staking or delegating their Secret (SCRT).

-Staking and directly supporting the security of the network is one of the best reasons to acquire and hold Secrets.
-In the early stages of our network, rewards for staking are high - so it's definitely worth it to take the time to learn!
+Staking and directly supporting the security of the network is one of the best reasons to acquire and hold SCRT.
+In the early stages of our network, rewards for staking are high—so it's definitely worth it to take the time to learn!